-The Group remain cautious in view of another challenging year with the Board foresees the Group's operational results for the financial year 2016 will be satisfactory.
-The revenue generation will mainly come from the construction contracts of property development projects with significant effort be given to secure new construction jobs to improve the order book.
+The Group remain cautious in view of another challenging year with the Board foresees the Group's operational results for the financial year 2017 to be satisfactory.
+The revenue generation will mainly come from the construction contracts relating to property development projects and infrastructure projects.

-The prime contributors to Group's revenue were the new phases of private residential homes at D'Kayangan, Bukit Bandaraya Shah Alam and other residential property development projects.
-The ongoing construction of mixed commercial and residential at Bandar Setia Alam and Basco Avenue, Ipoh also contribute to the Group's revenue.
+The Group's revenue will be mainly derived from construction of private residential homes at D'Kayangan, Bukit Bandaraya Shah Alam and other residential property development projects.
+The ongoing construction of mixed commercial at Basco Avenue, Ipoh also contributes to the Group's revenue.